ClickHouse/clickhouse-fivetran-destination/docs/setup-guide.md

 3. Choose a **Destination name** of your choice.
 4. Click **Add**.
 5. Select **ClickHouse** as the destination type.
 6. Enter your ClickHouse Cloud service hostname.
-It should be in a format like `service.clickhouse.cloud:9440`.
-Please note that it uses the Native protocol secure port (9440).
+It should be in the following format:  `service.clickhouse.cloud:9440`.
+Note that it uses the Native protocol secure port (9440).
 7. Enter the credentials of the user and the destination database.
 8. Click **Save & Test**.